ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

   * ``RuntimeRep :: Type``
   * ``'PtrRepLifted :: RuntimeRep``

-This poses a rather unfortunate safety issue for authors of serializers.
+This poses a rather unfortunate safety issue for authors of serializers, pretty-printers, and other consumers which deeply inspect ``TypeRep`` s.
 One option for approaching this would be to restructure the ``TypeRep`` type to draw particular attention to these cases,